 The treasurer’s family had held the same position for seven generations before him, and they were always generous and righteous.
 His father was so virtuous that he had been reborn as Indra, king of the gods.
 And at the particular moment the treasurer went off to get drunk in the bushes, Indra wondered for the first time about his family’s legacy.
 When he divined his son’s wicked behavior, he went down to earth to convert him to goodness.

-Taking his son’s likeness, Indra went to visit the king and offered to give him the entire family fortune.
+Taking his son’s likeness, Indra visited the king and offered to give him the entire family fortune.
 The king, being righteous, refused the offer, so Indra went to his son’s house, where nobody could tell he was not the real treasurer.
 He told the servants to be on the lookout for an imposter and not let him in.
-Indra then told his son’s family it was time to be generous and he sent the town crier through the streets proclaiming by beat of a drum that he was giving away his treasure and anyone who wanted some should come to his house.
+Indra then told his son’s family it was time to be generous, and he sent the town crier through the streets proclaiming by the beat of a drum that he was giving away his treasure and anyone who wanted some should come to his house.
 And come they did, filling baskets and sacks with gold, diamonds, pearls, and the like.

 In the Lifetime of the Buddha

 The treasurer of the past was an earlier birth of a rich and miserly royal treasurer (known as “The Millionaire Miser”).
 He got an insatiable urge to eat a sweet stuffed cake, but he didn’t want to share.
 To keep the cake to himself, he had his wife sneak up to the seventh floor of their house and cook a single cake for him using only broken rice.
 That same morning the Buddha became aware of the treasure’s fate and sent Moggallana, one of his top disciples, to save him by getting him to make cakes for all the Buddha’s disciples.